DanielhCarranza/causai/setup.md

 pip-compile requirements.in && pip-compile requirements-dev.in
 ```

-Now, every time you work in this directory, make sure to start your session with `conda activate your_project_name`.
+Now, every time you work in this directory, make sure to start your session with `conda activate causai`.

 # Start Coding!